huggingface/huggingface_hub/docs/hub/adding-a-model.md

 * license
 * a lot more!

-Read more about model tags [here](https://huggingface.co/docs/hub/model-repos#how-are-model-tags-determined).
+Read more about model tags [here](/docs/hub/model-repos#model-card-metadata).

 6. Add TensorBoard traces

 Models trained with 🤗 Transformers will generate [TensorBoard traces](https://huggingface.co/transformers/main_classes/callback.html?highlight=tensorboard#transformers.integrations.TensorBoardCallback) by default if [`tensorboard`](https://pypi.org/project/tensorboard/) is installed.

 Beyond 🤗 Transformers, any repository that contains TensorBoard traces (filenames that contain `tfevents`) is categorized with the [`TensorBoard` tag](https://huggingface.co/models?filter=tensorboard).
-As a convention we suggest that you save traces under the `runs/` subfolder.
+As a convention, we suggest that you save traces under the `runs/` subfolder.
 The "Training metrics" tab then makes it easy to review charts of the logged variables, like the loss or the accuracy.

 ![Training metrics tab on a model's page, with TensorBoard](/docs/assets/hub/tensorboard.png)